mid2x/my-portofolio/README.md

-# my-portofolio
+# Hamid Portofilio

-this is only spare time learning portfolio
+this is only spare time learning portfolio using react and AWS

+Git & github
+SSH